 Completing an Entry Summary Declaration

-Note: This does not apply if your goods movement is exempt.
+Note: This does not apply if your goods movement is exempt from making an Entry Summary Declaration.
 You can find out if your goods movement is exempt by checking if you need to make an Entry Summary Declaration on GOV.UK.

 The haulier (or party acting as the haulier) holds responsibility for completing the Entry Summary Declaration or equivalent safety and security declaration.